hannes-hochreiner/more-notes/docs/messages.md

 Action "getCredentials" with the specified id has been completed.

   * id: id of the getCredentials action
-  * data: {username, password}, if request was successful
+  * data: {user, password}, if request was successful
+  * error: if request was unsuccessful

+### event.dbSyncCompleted.<id>
+Action "syncDb" with the specified id has been completed.

+  * id: id of the syncDb action
   * error: if request was unsuccessful